 For over 50 years, ACS has been serving the needs of ICT professionals nationwide.
 In that time, we have grown from a small federation of state-based associations to a large national organisation.

 Preparations are being made to draft a constitution suitable to take the Society well into the 21st century.
-An explanation of the process is in an article that appeared recently in Information Age.
+An explanation of the process is in an article that appeared on 30 September 2021 in Information Age.

 We welcome input from all members, current and former, as well as any other stakeholders who have a view on how ACS can best serve our members in the years to come.